It’s Not Wrong to Feel.

 Result being, in the safe, secure padded cell we’ve created of our societies, we’ve become used to not expressing what we feel – to holding it in and pretending we don’t feel it at all.

 What makes it all the worse is, we’re being constantly poked and prodded by the media and advertising to feel all kinds of emotions, particularly desire and fear, or outrage.
 So it’s understandable that these feelings are common.

 Trouble is, because we’re so good at suppressing them, they displace and become grey states like depression and anxiety.
 Which is bad enough – but what makes it worse is the implied social view that if we feel depressed or anxious, something is wrong.
 So we distract ourselves from feeling them – papering over how we feel with drugs and comfort and entertainment, and all the stuff we buy.
 And we get used to pretending happiness even when we don’t feel it.

 This is the way things are.
 It’s not bad or good – it’s just how it is.
 It’s how we’ve become – the trade-off we’ve made for safety and security and the material affluence we live in.

+And your question?
 Will there ever be an end to these emotions?

 Well, no. In the high-friction world we’ve created, with the barrage of stimulation we’re subjected to, at work and through the media and so on, all trying to get us to react in one way or the other – it’s only natural we will resonate with all kinds of emotional tension.

-But when you finally accept these feelings as valid aspects of being alive, and pay attention to them during meditation, and allow them to unwind, as the tensions within these habits fade away, so too do the stories.
+But when you finally accept these feelings as valid aspects of being alive, and pay attention to them during meditation, and allow them to unwind, as the tensions within these habits fade away, so too do their stories.